Red Hook WatchIndependent Community Resource

 2021-12-22adoptedvote: unanimous

-Authorize the issuance of serial bonds not to exceed $200,000 to finance acquisition of a dump truck.
+Authorize the issuance of serial bonds not to exceed $200,000 to finance the acquisition of a dump truck.

 moved by McKeon · seconded by Testa